SBagaria2710/SBagaria2710/README.md

 # Open Source Contribution:

 I'm an active contributor/member at [Real Dev Squad](https://github.com/Real-Dev-Squad) from February 2021.
-I'm also the app owner of [website-learn](https://github.com/Real-Dev-Squad/website-learn) which is written in Vue.js<br />
+I'm also the app owner of [website-learn](https://github.com/Real-Dev-Squad/website-learn) which is primarily written in Vue.js<br />
 I've also contributed at [Mattermost](https://github.com/mattermost) for a couple of issues.